fowler-lab/tuberculosis-RNAP-subpopulations/README.md

 # tuberculosis-RNAP-subpopulations
 This repository contains a juypter-notebook, attendant code and data allowing all analysis and (nearly all) figures in the below preprint to be reproduced:

-Brunner VM, Fowler PW
+Brunner VM, Fowler PW (2025) *Subpopulations in clinical samples of M. tuberculosis can give rise to rifampicin resistance and shed light on how resistance is acquired.* bioRxiv preprint [doi:10.1101/2025.04.09.647945](https://doi.org/10.1101/2025.04.09.647945)

-**Subpopulations in clinical samples of M. tuberculosis can give rise to rifampicin resistance and shed light on how resistance is acquired** bioRxiv preprint [doi:10.1101/2025.04.09.647945](https://doi.org/10.1101/2025.04.09.647945)
+This reference will be updated when the manuscript is published in a peer-reviewed journal.

 ## Instructions